 The course has therefore a vertical approach (EU - Member States) as well as a horizontal perspective, looking into the impacts and practices of a few (selected) national constitutional systems.
-The course focuses on the present state of affairs (what are the present powers of national parliaments vis-à-vis EU law making, for instance) but also allows plenty of room to relate to recent developments and state of discussions about the optimal or desired balance between the EU and its Member States.
-Furthermore, we will try to include recent events and steps in the integration process or national developments, such as the elections of the European Parliament in 2019, the European Commission current composition, the Brexit, and the rule of law challenges posed by Hungary and Poland, the EU economic support after Covid-19 Pandemic and the German Constitutional Court judgment Weiss of May, 5 2020.
+The course focuses on the present state of affairs (e.g. what are the present powers of national parliaments vis-à-vis EU law making) but also allows plenty of room to relate to recent developments and state of discussions about the optimal or desired balance between the EU and its Member States.
+Furthermore, we will deal with recent events and steps in the integration process or national developments, such as the rule of law challenges posed by Hungary and Poland to the EU, the reaction of the German Constitutional Court to the European Central Bank financial measures and the debate regarding the Next Generation European Union (NGEU) Fund.

 The aim of this course is to study national constitutional law in its relations to EU law, with their various interactions and multi-layered features.
 This perspective is necessary for instance to understand where and when to lobby, or to be aware how consultations and deliberations on rule-and policy-making take place.
 When studying substantive areas of the law one has to be increasingly aware that multi-layered rules and rule makers exist and cooperate.
 Thus, decision-making does not take place on one level only (be it the EU level or the Member State level) but also in collaboration between the different levels.
 The goal of this course is to show and analyze the present functioning of constitutional law in member states as impacted by EU law.
-It is therefore relevant to know who is involved in the decision-making process, the execution of the decisions.
+It is therefore relevant to know who is involved in the decision-making process, the execution of the decisions and the implementations thereof.

 European lawyers cannot operate without insight in the interaction of EU competences and national authorities' powers in many domains.
 This goes for lawyers, judges, civil servants, lobbyists and consultants and others.
-All lawyers have to a lesser or larger extent to be able to navigate between different sources, actors, decision makers, lawmakers and executives and agencies.
+All lawyers have to a lesser or larger extent to be able to navigate between different sources, actors, decision makers, lawmakers and executives and courts.

 In this seven weeks course we can go only so far in providing tools and insight in different domains of multi-layered government; it is not the purpose to investigate in detail areas such as the banking union, or competition law, or other domains of the law, but we will trace the phenomenon of multilevel government and the various ways of interaction between the EU and states and their effects on national constitutional law and the exercise of powers by national branches of government.
 This year we will focus on seven areas whereas it is evident the potential for cooperation (or conflict) between the EU and the Member States.
-We will particularly investigate the magnitude of these convergences (or clashes) and their constituent elements in the area of (1) the development of a supranational normative power and legal order; (2) the multi-level institutional structure of representative democracy in the EU; (3) the monetary union as example of integration of States through the law; (4) the establishment of an overall EU economic governance; (5) the relationship between the EU and Members States jurisdictions; (6) the human rights status of health in Europe and the trilateral relation States-EU-CoE; (7) the rule of law challenges and the threat to EU values and the EU accession/exit.
-These issues will also lead us into a discussion of the future of the EU; its competences, its legitimacy, its democratic foundations and developments pertinent to further integration, or towards a political union and more transparency.
+We will particularly investigate the magnitude of these convergences (or clashes) and their constituent elements in the area of (1) the development of a supranational normative power and the establishment of autonomous institutional order; (2) the growing of an fully-fledged EU economic union; (3) the monetary governance as example of integration of States through the law; (4) the relationship between the EU and Members States jurisdictions; (5) the rule of law crises and the threat to EU values; (6) the human rights status of health in Europe and the trilateral relation States-EU-CoE; (7) the current relationship between EU and Member States in a multi-level legal order.
+These issues will also lead us into a discussion of the future of the EU: its competences, its legitimacy, its democratic foundations and developments pertinent to further integration and towards a political union.